-A flora and vegetation survey of the application area was completed by Ecologia on the 23rd of October 2007.
+A flora and vegetation survey of the application area was completed by Ecologia on 23 October 2007.
 As a result of the flora and vegetation survey, there were five vegetation associations identified within the application area (Ecologia, 2007a).
 The following vegetation associations were found in the application area (Ecologia, 2007a):